Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 }
 ```

-Then define your own them class and assign the wrappers:
+Then define your own them class and assign the providers:

 ```swift
 import OUDS